Paint: Binder or film former

+Thermoplastic Mechanisms

-Thermoplastic mechanisms: Some films are formed by simple cooling of the binder.
+Some films are formed by simply cooling the binder.
 For example, encaustic or wax paints are liquid when warm, and harden upon cooling.
 In many cases, they re-soften or liquify if reheated.

 Paints that dry by solvent evaporation and contain the solid binder dissolved in a solvent are known as lacquers.
 A solid film forms when the solvent evaporates.
-Because no chemical crosslinking is involved, the film can re-dissolve in solvent; as such, lacquers are unsuitable for applications where chemical resistance is important.
+Because no chemical crosslinking is involved, the film can re-dissolve in solvent; lacquers are unsuitable for applications where chemical resistance is important.
 Classic nitrocellulose lacquers fall into this category, as do non-grain raising stains composed of dyes dissolved in solvent.
 Performance varies by formulation, but lacquers generally tend to have better UV resistance and lower corrosion resistance than comparable systems that cure by polymerization or coalescence.